tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 7. Ignore the button inviting you to "Download App".

+NOTE: If navigating to "windy.com/plugin/soarcalc" does not work then please try navigating again to "windy.com/plugins" and selecting "SoarCalc" (which should now be marked as "installed" and select "Open plugin").

 ### Load plugin directly from URL

 If "SoarCalc" is not found in the list of plug-ins then it is still possible to install directly from the URL...